annanney2013-hue/Milestone-2-Final-Project/README.md

 The data for this project was obtained from a single source: [Dallas County Animal Shelter Data](https://www.dallasopendata.com/d/uyte-zi7f)

+If a 403 error occurs when clicking on the link, please try copying the link and placing directly in your browser.
+Alternatively, the data can be accessed by visiting the Dallas Open Data homepage and searching for "Dallas Animal Shelter Data Fiscal Year 2023-2026".

 ## Data Cleaning and Prep

 The dataset was cleaned by removing rows with missing critical data.
 The data was filtered to meet the needs of this analysis: